Nuitka/Nuitka/README.rst

    Currently this means, you need to use one of these compilers:

-   -  The ``gcc`` compiler of at least version 5.1, or the ``g++`` compiler of at least version 4.4 as an alternative.

-   -  The ``clang`` compiler on macOS X and FreeBSD.

-   -  The MinGW64 C11 compiler on Windows, must be based on gcc 8 or higher.
-It will be automatically downloaded if not found, which is the recommended way of installing it.
+   -  The MinGW64 C11 compiler on Windows, must be based on gcc 11.2 or higher.
+It will be *automatically* downloaded if no usable C compiler is found, which is the recommended way of installing it, as Nuitka will also upgrade it for you.

    -  Visual Studio 2019 or higher on Windows [#]_, older versions will work but only supported for commercial users.
-Configure to use the English language pack for best results (Nuitka filters away garbage outputs, but only for that language).
+Configure to use the English language pack for best results (Nuitka filters away garbage outputs, but only for English language).
+It will be used by default if installed.

+   -  On all other platforms, the ``gcc`` compiler of at least version 5.1, and below that the ``g++`` compiler of at least version 4.4 as an alternative.

+   -  The ``clang`` compiler on macOS X and most FreeBSD architectures.

    -  On Windows the ``clang-cl`` compiler on Windows can be used if provided by the Visual Studio installer.